mcverter/Dissertation/README.md

 1. What is ethics?
 What is the study of ethics?

    1. I don't know this.
 Learn this language!
    2. Normative?
 Perscriptive?
 Descriptive?
-Deontological?
+Deontological? utiltarian?
    3. What we do, how we behave.
    4. Aristotle and virtue ethics.